ysomad/pgxatomic/README.md

 # pgxatomic

-pgxatomic is a set of functions that can be used to wrap repository calls by propagating a transaction across `context.Context` from the top level using [pgx](https://github.com/jackc/pgx) driver.
+gxatomic is a set of functions that can be used to wrap repository calls by adding transaction in `context.Context` on the top level using [pgx](https://github.com/jackc/pgx) driver.

 ![schema](https://i.imgur.com/RpsfuBb.jpg)